iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 3 reviews"/>
 </p>

+> App appeared fine until a few days ago - now appears to be perpetually hung on 'checking exposure keys'<br> :date: __2021-06-01 22:19:34__

 > App appears Okay on the Samsung TvPhone<br> :date: __2021-05-23 06:18:35__

 > Not sure if this app actually does anything.
 Only seems to do a check when I open it.
 App can go days with no checking for contacts according to the fingerprint checking Google summary page.<br> :date: __2021-04-24 18:55:23__